biocommons/hgvs/docs/contributing.rst

   spaces_before_comment = 4
   split_before_named_assigns = True

-These code conventions are uniformly enforce by yapf_.
+These code conventions are uniformly enforce by ruff_.
 The entire code base is periodically automatically reformatted for consistency.